Do you have any statistics on school crime?

 Students' Reports of Illegal Drug Availability on School Property

-The percentage of students in grades 9–12 who reported that drugs were made available to them on school property increased from 1993 to 1995 (from 24 to 32 percent), but then decreased to 26 percent in 2011.
-There was no measurable difference in the percentages reported in 1993 and 2011.
-However, the percentage of students who reported that drugs were made available to them on school property in 2011 (26 percent) was higher than the percentage of students who reported that drugs were made available to them on school property in 2009 (23 percent).
+The percentage of students in grades 9–12 who reported that illegal drugs were made available to them on school property increased from 1993 to 1995 (from 24 to 32 percent), but then decreased to 22 percent in 2013.

-Percentage of students ages 12–18 who reported criminal victimization at school during the previous 6 months, by type of victimization: Various years, 1995–2011
+Percentage of students ages 12–18 who reported criminal victimization at school during the previous 6 months, by type of victimization: Selected years, 1995 through 2013

 1 Serious violent crimes are also included in violent crimes.

-NOTE: "Total victimization" includes theft and violent crimes.
-"Theft" includes attempted and completed purse-snatching, completed pickpocketing, and all attempted and completed thefts, excluding motor vehicle theft.
-Theft does not include robbery in which the threat or use of force is involved.
-"Serious violent victimization" includes rape, sexual assault, robbery, and aggravated assault.
-"Violent victimization" includes serious violent crimes and simple assault.
-"At school" includes in the school building, on school property, on a school bus, and, from 2001 onward, going to and from school.
-Detail may not sum to totals due to rounding, and students' reports of "theft," "violent," and "serious violent" may not sum to "total" victimization because respondents could report more than one type of victimization.
+NOTE: "Total victimization" includes theft and violent victimization.
+"Theft" includes attempted and completed purse-snatching, completed pickpocketing, and all attempted and completed thefts, with the exception of motor vehicle thefts.
+Theft does not include robbery, which involves the threat or use of force and is classified as a violent crime.
+"Serious violent victimization" includes the crimes of rape, sexual assault, robbery, and aggravated assault.
+"Violent victimization" includes the serious violent crimes as well as simple assault.
+"At school" includes the school building, on school property, on a school bus, and, from 2001 onward, going to and from school.
+Detail may not sum to totals because of rounding and because students who reported both theft and violent victimization are counted only once in total victimization.

 Related Tables and Figures: (Listed by Release Date)